hynek/argon2-cffi-bindings/README.md

   python -m pip install --no-binary=argon2-cffi-bindings argon2-cffi-bindings
 ```

+### Overriding Automatic SSE2 Detection

+Usually the build process tries to guess whether or not it should use [*SSE2*](https://en.wikipedia.org/wiki/SSE2)-optimized code.
+This can go wrong and is problematic for cross-compiling.

+Therefore you can use the `ARGON2_CFFI_USE_SSE2` environment variable to control the process:

+- If you set it to ``1``, *argon2-cffi-bindings* will build **with** SSE2 support.
+- If you set it to ``0``, *argon2-cffi-bindings* will build **without** SSE2 support.
+- If you set it to anything else, it will be ignored and *argon2-cffi-bindings* will try to guess.

 ### Python API

-Since this package is intended to be an implementation detail, it uses a private module name.
+Since this package is intended to be an implementation detail, it uses a private module name to prevent your users from using it by accident.

 Therefore you have to import the symbols from `_argon2_cffi_bindings`:

 ```python